About the Graduate School for Interdisciplinary Studies

 - International Development Practice MSc.

 The Graduate School’s interdisciplinary programmes and community provide postgraduates with a stimulating environment in which you can:

 - learn across subject boundaries and expand your knowledge base, allowing you to maximise the intellectual and professional value of your time at St Andrews

-- develop and apply practical skills relevant to academic and professional contexts and enhancing your employability
+- develop and apply practical skills relevant to academic and professional contexts, enhancing your employability

 - explore a topic in depth and demonstrate your ability to plan and manage academically rigorous research

-- benefit from being part of a vibrant and welcoming postgraduate community and a Graduate School that is wholly focussed on understanding and meeting the needs of Masters students
+- benefit from being part of a vibrant and welcoming postgraduate community and a Graduate School that is wholly focused on understanding and meeting the needs of Masters students.